OpenConextApps/php-voot-provider/README.md

 # Testing

 A JavaScript client is included to test the VOOT provider.
-It uses the "implicit grant" OAuth 2 profile to obtain an access token.
+It uses the "implicit" grant type to obtain an access token.
 The client can  be found at `client/index.html`.
 Modify the client registration and the file `client/voot.js` to point to the correct base endpoint as well.

+There also is an "authorization code" grant type test client available at `web/index.php`.